 See Common Era.

 A cache (pronounced “cash”) stores recently used information in a user’s computer, so that it can be quickly accessed at a later time.
-Common types of caches include browser, disk, memory and processor caches.
+Common types include browser, disk, memory and processor caches.
 Most caching is done in the background, and the only type of cache that the user can control is the browser cache.
-The user can view the cache settings, alter the size of the browser cache, or empty the cache, if needed.
+The user can view the cache settings, alter the size of the browser cache, or if needed, empty the cache.

 In a computer, a small area of memory that can be accessed very quickly.